Student-centric advice and objective recommendations

 Consider your options while keeping the future in mind

 When it comes time to fund your education, it can be hard to imagine where you’ll be in the future.
 This mindset can cause students to borrow more money than they can afford.
+When I was a college counselor and advising students, I always encouraged them to think very carefully about the amount of money they intended to take out in student loans.

 Overall, the amount of student loan debt one can afford is a personal decision.
-It can be based on the above factors as well as family contribution and the school you go to.
+It can be based on the above factors as well, such as family contribution and the school you go to.
 If you do plenty of research and consider all your options, you will be well-equipped to make the right moves to fund your education!